OndrejNepozitek/Edgar-Unity/docs/examples/example-1.md

 ### Enemies

 We can easily add enemies to our levels.
-In this tutorial, we will add enemies directly to room templates and then implement a post process task that spawns each enemy with a configurable chance.
+In this tutorial, we will add enemies directly to room templates and then implement a post-processing task that spawns each enemy with a configurable chance.

 We will start by creating a GameObject called "Enemies" in all the room templates that will contain enemies a make all the enemies children of this GameObject.